Children’s birthday party is a bit rocky

 “We puked on a whale!”
 Sandy whispered.
 She looked at me, her eyes were wide with surprise.

 At last the ordeal was over and we reached land.
-Thirteen white faced people staggered on to the jetty.
+Nine white faced people staggered on to the jetty.

 “Are we having my cake now mummy?”
 Birthday girl asked, her freckles standing out like chocolate sprinkles on her deathly pale face.